-- (1) (al) Beginning with the graduating class of 2020, each student must meet the requirements of at least one of the eight graduation pathway options in subsection (2)n chapter 28A.655 RCW, in portion B. of this section.
-Each of the graduation pathway options are equally valid for earning a Washington state high school diploma. - (2) (b2)-School districts are encouraged to make the eight graduation pathways specified below available to their students and to expand their pathway options until this goal is met, yet have discretion in determining which graduation pathway options they will offer. - (3) (c3) The graduation pathway option(s) used by a student must be in alignment with the student's high school and beyond plan. - (4) (d4)-All assessment scores used for graduation pathways (a1) through (f6)-of portion B. of this section will be posted on the state board of education web site.
-Assessment scores-used for graduation pathways (1) through (6) of portion Bthis section. of this section, for which that the state board of education is responsible for setting, will only be changed through a public process culminating in official board action in a public board meeting.
+WAC 180-51-230 Graduation pathway options.
+(1) Beginning with the graduating class of 2020, each student must meet the requirements of at least one of the eight graduation pathway options in this section.
+Each of the graduation pathway options are equally valid for earning a Washington state high school diploma.

+- (2) School districts are encouraged to make the eight graduation pathways specified below available to their students and to expand their pathway options until this goal is met, yet have discretion in determining which graduation pathway options they will offer. - (3) The graduation pathway option(s) used by a student must be in alignment with the student's high school and beyond plan. - (4) All assessment scores used for graduation pathways in subsection (5)(a) through (f) of this section will be posted on the state board of education web site.
+Assessment scores that the state board of education is responsible for setting, will only be changed through a public process culminating in official board action in a public board meeting.
-2B.
-(5) The following are the Eeight graduation pathway options:

-- (al) Statewide high school assessments.
-Meet or exceed the graduation standard established by the state board of education under RCW 28A.305.130 on the statewide high school assessments in English language arts and mathematics as provided for under RCW 28A.655.070. - (b2) Dual credit courses.
+- (5) The following are the eight graduation pathway options: - (a) Statewide high school assessments.
+Meet or exceed the graduation standard established by the state board of education under RCW 28A.305.130 on the statewide high school assessments in English language arts and mathematics as provided for under RCW 28A.655.070. - (b) Dual credit courses.
 Earn at least one high school credit in English language arts and at least one high school credit in mathematics in dual credit courses.
 For the purposes of this subsection, "dual credit course" means a course in which a student is eligible for both high school credit and college credit at the level of 100 or higher, upon successfully completing the course, by meeting the dual credit course or program criteria established by the local district and the applicable higher education entity.
 Dual credit courses include running start, college in the high school courses, and career and technical education dual credit courses.
-Nothing in this subsection requires a student to pay fees or claim college credit to meet this pathway. - (c3) Transition courses.
+Nothing in this subsection requires a student to pay fees or claim college credit to meet this pathway. - (c) Transition courses.
 Earn high school credit in a high school transition course in English language arts and mathematics, an example of which includes a bridge to college course.
-For the purposes of this subsection, "high school transition course" means an English language 8/29/2019 04:28 PM [68] NOT FOR FILING OTS-1668.1 arts or mathematics course offered in high school that, based on the final grade, allows the student to place directly into a credit-bearing college level course at participating institutions of higher education in RCW 28B.10.016, in accordance with established policy and criteria of the local school district and the applicable higher education entity.
+For the purposes of this subsection, "high school transition course" means an English language [ 68 ]

+arts or mathematics course offered in high school that, based on the final grade, allows the student to place directly into a creditbearing college level course at participating institutions of higher education in RCW 28B.10.016, in accordance with established policy and criteria of the local school district and the applicable higher education entity.
 This definition includes transition courses identified through local agreements between colleges and school districts.
 English language arts and math high school transition courses must satisfy a student's core or elective credit graduation requirements established by the state board of education in WAC 180-51-210.